-Wooden bird that once sold at auction for $100 belonged to a Tudor queen
+Wooden bird that once sold at auction for $100 belonged to Anne Boleyn

 arts

-Wooden bird that once sold at auction for $100 belonged to a Tudor queen
+Wooden bird that once sold at auction for $100 belonged to Anne Boleyn

 Published 7th November 2021